6SL7 SRPP / KT77 Class-A Push-Pull Tube Amplifier

 Figure 1: 6SL7 SRPP / KT77 Push-Pull Tube Amp Schematic

 The basic circuit is the same as in the earlier project.
 I use a SRPP driver stage feeding a self-inverting push-pull (SIPP) output stage which is based on the Compact Hi-Fi Power Amplifier by Melvin Leibowitz.
 The SIPP has the advantages of a conventional push - pull output stage, but requires only a single ended driver.
 If you look at the stage carefully, you will see the output stage looks a lot like the phase inverter used as a driver in more conventional amps.
 There are a few drawbacks to the SIPP stage as well.
 There's no such thing as a free lunch in electronics.
 The stage operates in Class A mode only, the cathode circuit can not be bypassed and you can't apply plate to grid NFB on the outputs.
 None of these are serious problems, just considerations.
 The driver stage is an SRPP and is unremarkable in design with the possible exception of the application of a small amount of global NFB.
 The NFB can be omitted, but with it in place, the gain is better defined and scope traces of high frequency square waves have a better shape.
 Harmonic distortion is about half a percent lower at all power levels as well.
 The constant current source (CCS) is composed of a National Semiconductor LM317 voltage regulator IC and a fixed resistor.
 If you connect it as shown it will be a CCS.
-The output current is 1.25 divided by the resistor value in ohms.
+The output current is 1.25 divided by the resistor value in ohms (or you can use the LM317 current regulator calculator).
 In this case 1.25 / 10 = 125 milliamperes (mA).
 Make sure that the regulator's adjust terminal is grounded and the resistor is from the output to ground.
 The regulator needs a heat sink as it will dissipate about 3 watts in the KT77 version.
 In KT88 and 6550 versions a resistor of about 150 ohms at 10 watts needs to be in series with the CCS.
 This is because they operate at cathode voltages above the rating of the LM317.
 Remember also that the regulator's tab is connected to the power and will need an insulator if you fasten it to the chassis.
 I also use heat sink grease to help keep it cool.
 The 25 ohm variable resistor located in the output tube cathode circuit is for balancing the current through the tubes.
 The one ohm resistors allow for measurement of the current passing through each tube.
 The number of DC millivolts (mV) across each resistor equals the number of mA passing through that tube.
 I was able to balance mine to 0.1 mA.
 Each tube should draw between 60-65 mA in this circuit.
 The B+ supply would seem a bit low for a 6L6GC / KT77 based amp.
 This would certainly be the case for anything other than Class A operation.
 The B+ supply of 350 volts will provide a maximum output in the 36 watt range.
 If you like math, do the numbers and you'll see.
 This voltage and current is comfortably within the limits of a 6L6GC or KT77.
 Additional voltage will not increase the output (in Class A mode).
 The lower voltage allows for the use of less expensive filter capacitors and power transformers.
 Tube life should be increased as well.
 I do not believe this circuit will work in any other class of operation.
 If someone knows differently, I would like to know about it.
 For those of you who are observant, you probably noticed that I used 8K output transformers.
 The load required by the tubes is closer to 4K.
 The way this works is that the transformers are rated at an 8 ohm load on the 8 ohm tap.
 If you use the 16 ohm tap for 8 ohm loads, the reflected impedance to the output tubes is cut in half.
 If you don't believe it check the math on how to calculate the output transformer load resistance.
 Likewise the 8 ohm tap can be used for 4 ohm loads.
 The power transformer is an Edcor XPWR101.
 This transformer is a beast.
 It can deliver 2000 mA at 240 volts AC.
 With a full wave bridge into a capacitor filter it delivers 350 volts DC.

 Figure 2: Oddwatt 225 Power Supply Schematic